OWASP/www-chapter-atlanta/index.md

 ---
 ## Welcome to the Atlanta Chapter

-**Special Notice:**
+**Stay Connected:**
-Due to the COVID-19 (Coronavirus) pandemic, our events will continue to be virtual via zoom.
-You can subscribe to our [Atlanta Meetup Group](https://www.meetup.com/OWASP-Atlanta/) join us.
-We will also post information here and on all our other media platforms (twitter, discord, etc) as we are closer to the date for our various talks and chapter meetups.
+Please subscribe to our [Atlanta Meetup Group](https://www.meetup.com/OWASP-Atlanta/).
+We will also post event information here and on all our other media platforms (twitter, discord, etc).

 ## Upcoming events